5 Ways Yoga Benefits Addiction Recovery

 5. Strengthens Self-Esteem

-Yoga is a physical activity, and those who practice it feel accomplished knowing that they are actively participating in their recovery.
+Yoga is a physical activity, and those who practice it feel proud knowing that they are actively participating in their recovery.
 Incorporating physical activity into a routine makes people feel more in control, fostering self-confidence and positivity.
 Additionally, many people who experience yoga as part of an addiction treatment program are venturing outside of their comfort zone.
 People in recovery who may have used drugs or alcohol to manage their stress can therefore learn how to cope with discomfort through complementary therapies like yoga.
 Trying new activities can also help people become more well-rounded and give them the opportunity to explore their likes and dislikes, understanding themselves better in the process.

 If you or a loved one is struggling with addiction, Mountainside can help.